M0nizar/xml_tps/td6/homwork.md

     modify
       replace value of $album/date/annee with xs:int($album/date/annee) + 1
 ```
+> * explanation :
+>    * filter albums with serie attribute equal to "asterix" and year of publication > 1980 then loop them and change the value of the element by incresing them by 1.
 19. Change the "album" element of the first album of each series to "Premier_album" :
 ```xq
  let $first := doc("albums.xml")//album[@numero="1"]